AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/utm-attributes.md

 ## What is attribution?

-Attribution is about specifying a referral source of a particular activity.
-Those activities are typically "macro-conversions" or "micro-conversions", macro being things like **purchases**, micro being things like **registration, email sign-up, blog comment,** and so on.
+`Attribution` is about specifying a referral source of a particular activity.
+Those activities are typically macro-conversions or micro-conversions, macro being things like **purchases**, micro being things like **registration, email sign-up, blog comment,** and so on.

 Ideally, each time a conversion event occurs, a referral source is recorded.
 But how is the source determined?

 The reality is that users often come from many sources before they hit/commit a micro or macro conversion (for example, they may come to the site via organic, then leave, then come via paid search, then leave, then come directly to the site itself).
 This source tracking information is often provided to the site via UTM parameters, but there are more sophisticated systems out there too.
 For our purposes, we will focus on [UTM](https://support.google.com/analytics/answer/1033867?hl=en&ref_topic=1032998).

-## How does Google Analytics attribute referral sources via UTM parameters?
+## How does [!DNL Google Analytics] attribute referral sources via UTM parameters?

-When the UTM parameters are specified on the URL, these get parsed out and placed into a Google Analytics [cookie](https://en.wikipedia.org/wiki/HTTP_cookie).
-If a website does not have Google Analytics, there is no point in having UTMs.
-Google Analytics has rules for how it deals with a user who hits multiple URLs with UTMs in the course of their lifetime (more on that later).
-Assuming the website is configured to capture UTM parameters into an external database, any time a micro or macro conversion happens, whatever is in the Google Analytics cookie at the time of conversion would get replicated to the database.
+When the UTM parameters are specified on the URL, these get parsed out and placed into a [!DNL Google Analytics] [cookie](https://en.wikipedia.org/wiki/HTTP_cookie).
+If a website does not have [!DNL Google Analytics], there is no point in having UTMs. [!DNL Google Analytics] has rules for how it deals with a user who hits multiple URLs with UTMs in the course of their lifetime (more on that later).
+Assuming the website is configured to capture UTM parameters into an external database, any time a micro or macro conversion happens, whatever is in the [!DNL Google Analytics] cookie at the time of conversion would get replicated to the database.

 ## First click vs. Last click

 ### Last click attribution

-Last click attribution is the most common attribution model employed by Google Analytics.
-In this case, the Google Analytics cookie represents the UTM parameters for the last, or most recent, source prior to the conversion event, and this is what is [recorded in the database](../../data-analyst/analysis/google-track-user-acq.md).
-Note that the Google Analytics cookie only overwrites the previous UTM parameters if the user clicks on a new URL that contains a new set of UTM parameters.
+Last click attribution is the most common attribution model employed by [!DNL Google Analytics].
+In this case, the [!DNL Google Analytics] cookie represents the UTM parameters for the last, or most recent, source prior to the conversion event, and this is what is [recorded in the database](../../data-analyst/analysis/google-track-user-acq.md).
+Note that the [!DNL Google Analytics] cookie only overwrites the previous UTM parameters if the user clicks on a new URL that contains a new set of UTM parameters.

-For example, consider a user who first visits a website via *paid search*, then returns via *organic search*, and finally comes back to the *website directly* or via an *email link* **without UTM parameters**{: style="font-size: 1em; line-height: 1.45em;"} before the conversion event.
-In this example, the Google Analytics cookie says the user's source is organic, since this represents the last source prior to the conversion.
+For example, consider a user who first visits a website via [!DNL Google Analytics][!DNL Google Analytics][!DNL Google Analytics] *paid search*, then returns via *organic search*, and finally comes back to the *website directly* or via an *email link* **without UTM parameters** before the conversion event.
+In this example, the [!DNL Google Analytics] cookie says the user's source is organic, since this represents the last source prior to the conversion.
 The *path* of the user prior to that final conversion event is ignored.
-If instead the user visited the website from an email link with UTM, then the Google Analytics cookie would say that the source is "email".
-Therefore, if there are existing UTM parameters in the cookie, and the user comes in via direct, the Google Analytics cookie will always show the UTM parameters rather than "direct". (**Note**: *A specific user's GA cookie parameters will be erased when the cookie [expires](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage), or when a user clears his or her cookies in the browser.*)
+If instead the user visited the website from an email link with UTM, then the [!DNL Google Analytics] cookie would say that the source is "email".
+Therefore, if there are existing UTM parameters in the cookie, and the user comes in via direct, the [!DNL Google Analytics] cookie will always show the UTM parameters rather than "direct".

+>[!NOTE]
+>
+>A specific user's [!DNL Google Analytics] cookie parameters will be erased when the cookie [expires](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage), or when a user clears his or her cookies in the browser.*)

 ### First click attribution